grafana/mimir/docs/getting-started/_index.md

 ## Single instance, single process

 For simplicity and to get started, we'll run it as a [single process](../configuration/single-process-config-blocks.yaml) with no dependencies.
 You can reconfigure the config to use GCS, Azure storage or local storage as shown in the file's comments.
+Note that the `filesystem` backend only works for single instance, single process deployments.
+Highly available deployments must use an external object store.

 ```sh
 $ go build ./cmd/mimir